-Since there exists multiple paths from the Internet to the internal network, the filtering action taken depends on the path a packet actually traverses.
-Although a packet does not actually choose its data path, the dynamics of the underlying routing plane may assign different paths for the same set of packets at different time.
+Since there exists multiple paths from the Internet to the internal network.
+The filtering action taken depends on the path a packet actually traverses.
+A packet does not actually choose its data path.
+But the dynamics of the underlying routing plane may assign different paths for the same set of packets at different time.
 Ideally, firewalls should perform consistently regardless of the underlying routing decisions.
-To guarantee reachability of desired packets, the administrator must ensure that none of the firewalls on the path denies them.
-On the other hand, the administrator must ensure that no potential path allows prohibited packets to access the protected network.
+To guarantee reachability of desired packets, the administrator must ensure that none of the firewalls on the path drops them.
+On the other hand, the administrator must ensure that no possible paths permits any malicious packets from accessing the protected network.